 I have read some

-websites that report it increases testosterone levels but I have not come
+websites that claim it increases testosterone levels and I have come

 whether it would do so consistently if tribulus is taken for prolonged periods.